olgadet/workshop-ChIP-seq/labs/lab-broadpeaks.md

 * SRR1536557.bwt.hg38_dm6.sorted.hg38.BLfilt.bam and bai
 * SRR1584489.bwt.hg38_dm6.sorted.hg38.BLfilt.bam and bai
 * 50_r1_peaks.broadPeak

+You can access the bam and bai files from `/sw/share/compstore/courses/ngsintro/chipseq/broad_peaks/bam/`.

 You can look at the locations of interest.
 Some peaks with low FDR (q value) or high fold enrichment may be worth checking out.
 Or check your favourite gene.